machine-data-hub/app/README.md

 # Recent Updates
 ### May 4, 2021
 1. Main View
-   i.
-'See More' removed
+    * 'See More' removed
 2. Card View
-   i.
-'See More' removed
+    * 'See More' removed
-   ii.
-File size on the left hand side of the card removed --> replaced with file type (??? for unlabeled)
+    * File size on the left hand side of the card removed --> replaced with file type (??? for unlabeled)

 ### April 27, 2021